Course Information

 ---|---|---|---|---|---|

-The ever-evolving nature of computer technology presents opportunities and challenges in the work of arts administrators.
+The ever-evolving nature of digital technology presents opportunities and challenges in the work of arts administrators.
 This course will examine a range of technologies employed by arts organizations to improve their practice and extend their reach, including customer relations management, fundraising, collaboration management, ticketing, project management, and social media management.
-Students will examine emerging products and trends, interact with technology providers, engage in hands-on trials, and develop technology plans for specific organization scenarios.
+Students will examine emerging products and trends, interact with practitioners to learn how they are using these tools, and engage in a series of hands-on challenges to build competency in using emerging technologies such as interactive communication and Generative AI tools.
 [4 credits]

 Section | Type | Instructor | Location | Days | Times |